AlbertoRamos/AlbertoRamos.github.io/disciplinas/EMA752 Tópicos em Otimização.md

 # Bibliografia

 ## Principal

+  - T. Hastie, R. Tibshirani, J. Friedman, The Elements of Statistical Learning: Data Mining, Inference, and Prediction , 2009 (livro-texto);
-  - James, G., Witten, D., Hastie, T. e Tibshirani, An Introduction to Statistical Learning, 2013 (livro-texto);
+  - James, G., Witten, D., Hastie, T. e Tibshirani, An Introduction to Statistical Learning, 2013;
   - Bishop, Pattern Recognition and Machine Learning, 2006;
   - A. Bandeira, Ten Lectures and Forty-Two Open Problems in the Mathematics of Data Science;